Matching Non coresident partners to households in EGOALT

 Using a_egoalt, you will be able to identify if a person is living in a household with his/her natural child but not with the child's other natural parent.
 Would that help?

-#2 Updated by K.Samantha Russell Jonsson over 2 years ago
+#2 Updated by K.Samantha Russell Jonsson about 3 years ago

 If I understand you correctly, using a_egoalt I will have information on whether a respondent lives in a household with his/her child.

 What I would like to do is to link this a_egoalt file with non-coresident partner information that is provided in wave c onwards.

 I would then like to identify if any of the non-coresident partners,is the biological parent of a child living with the respondents found in a_egoalt household.

 #3 Updated by Alita Nandi about 3 years ago